conan-io/docs/reference/env_vars.rst

 settings and options into CMake parameters, but you can easily do it yourself, or adapt it.

 For some compiler configurations, as ``gcc`` it will use by default the ``Unix Makefiles`` CMake generator.
-Note that this is not a package settings, building it with makefiles or other build system, as Ninja, should lead to the same binary if using appropriately the same underlying compiler settings.
+Note that this is not a package setting, building it with Makefiles or another build system such as Ninja should lead to the same binary if using the same appropriate underlying compiler settings.
 So it doesn't make sense to provide a setting or option for this.

 So it can be set with the environment variable ``CONAN_CMAKE_GENERATOR``.
 Just set its value